Skip to main content

 View Answer:

-Interview Response: We use the memento pattern to store and restore an object temporarily.
+Technical Response: The Memento design pattern is used to capture the state of an object so that it can be restored later.
+This pattern is particularly useful when you need to provide an undo mechanism.
 The technology used to store the object's state gets determined by the needed persistence period, which can vary.

 Code Example: